General Overview

 Use Case

-Let’s take a more detailed process from realistic scenario like a sample change order process, presented with the diagram below.
+Let’s take a more detailed process from a realistic scenario like a sample change order process, presented with the diagram below.
 The process is initiated by a customer request to change some service or a product.
 The organizing manager gets the request, he can reject it and send an email notification to the customer or request input from two other groups (Software and Electrical Eng.) at the same time.

 When all the groups have provided input, the process makes a request to an estimation system (Web Service call for example) with the provided data, and gets in return cost and time figures for the change.
 This information goes to the organizing manager for final review.
 At this time he can reject the request due to high time and cost estimate or if that’s not the case the flow continues to the sales manager who will create the quote and notify the customer with the positive resolution.

-• Optimization – BPM identifies opportunities for process optimization, such as automating of a step.
-In our case the first task of initial review by the organizing manager can be automated.
+- Optimization – BPM identifies opportunities for process optimization, such as automating of a step.
+In our case, the first task of initial review by the organizing manager can be automated.

-Now we have enough arguments to answer the next question.
+- Now we have enough arguments to answer the next question.

 Why BPM?